Enrolment 12TH FEBRUARY

 Travel concessions will be issued on enrolment day.
 To be eligible for a rail concession you must be a domestic student and be enrolled full time for both Autumn and Spring sessions.
 Rail concessions must be updated every year.

-Orientation will be held on Wednesday February 20th 2013 commencing at 9:30.
-This is a half day program and you are strongly encouraged to take part.
+Orientation will be held on Wednesday 19th February 2014 commencing at 9:30.
+Orientation Day you will receive your security pass and vital information about using the campus and commencing your studies.
 You will receive an Orientation Guide when you enrol.

 A comprehensive Bridging program is offered to all commencing students.
-It commences on Thursday February 14th 2013 and is made up of seven 3 hour sessions held over two weeks.
+It commences Tuesday 11th February 2014 and is made up of eight 3 hour sessions held over two weeks.
 This course will introduce students to the skills necessary for success in their studies and will cover such areas as academic writing, referencing and researching skills.
+A full program is available here.

 A Commonwealth supported place is a place for which the Australian Government makes a contribution towards the cost of the course.
 The Higher Education Loan Program (HELP) is a package of loans to help students pay their course fees and to help students undertake study overseas.
 For information on Commonwealth supported places and HELP go to www.uow.edu.au/student/finances.